AnonSar/fit3143-notes/notes/06-mutex.md

 * A single coordinator may become a performance bottleneck

 ## Distributed Algorithm
-* Requires ordering of all events in the system — Lamport’s algorithm is used (“Happens-before” relation)
+* Requires ordering of all events in the system — Lamport’s algorithm is used for this purpose (“Happens-before” relation)
-* When a process wants to enter a critical section, the process sends a request message to all other processes:
+* When a process wants to enter a critical section, the process sends a request message to all other processes and that request message contains the following:
 	* Name of critical section
 	* Process number
 	* Current time
-* The other processes receive the request message
+* The other processes that receive the request message
 	* If the process is not in the requested critical section and also has not sent a request message for the same critical section, return OK to the requesting process
 	* If the process is in the critical section, it does not return any response and puts the request to the end of a queue
 	* If the process has also sent out a request for the same section, it compare the timestamp of the sent request message and the received message